FusionAuth/fusionauth-site/site/_posts/2021-08-09-using-fusionauth-with-cockroachdb.md

 **Michael:** We choose CockroachDB as a Database because it has great failover capabilities, and almost no limits on read and write queries thanks to automated sharding.

-On our Kubernetes cluster we do not want to run different sql databases because each requires dedicated knowledge to scale and operate.
+On our Kubernetes cluster, we do not want to run different SQL databases because each requires dedicated knowledge to scale and operate.

 After initial tests we concluded that only social logins would trigger a named query that is not yet working with CockroachDB.